 Many people wonder if you can get something for nothing.
 In this case, is this free homeschooling curriculum trash or treasure?

-After reading through many homeschool reviews on this program, I’ve come to the conclusion that it is enough and you wouldn’t have to supplement it with other material.
+After reading through many Easy Peasy homeschool reviews on this program, I’ve come to the conclusion that it is enough.
+Parents don’t have to supplement it with other material.
 One of the mothers in the reviews forum said, ‘It has everything you could possibly need.’

 Lee also answers the question on her blog, saying: